TheIconfactory/Tapestry/Documentation/API.md

 #### focalPoint: Object

 An object with `x` and `x` properties.
 The values are used to center media in the timeline.
+If no values are specified, the center at (0, 0) is assumed.

 ## Actions